therootcompany/base62-token.js/README.md

 Base62Token.BITS_PER_CHARACTER    // 5.954196310386876
                                   // For reference: Base64 is an even 6

-Base62Token.calcMinChars(bitlen); // calculate the minimum number of chars needed to
+Base62Token.calcMinChars(bitlen); // calculate the minimum number of chars
-                                  // guarantee the given bit entropy.
+                                  // needed to guarantee the target entropy.
-                                  // ex: 30 chars needed for 173-bits of entropy
+                                  // ex: 173-bit entropy needs 30 chars

-Base62Token.calcMinChars(bitlen); // calculate the minimum number of chars needed to
+Base62Token.calcMinBits(charlen); // calculate the minimum entropy guaranteed
-                                  // guarantee the given bit entropy.
+                                  // by the given number of characters
-                                  // ex: 30 chars needed for 173-bits of entropy
+                                  // ex: 30 chars guarantees 178-bit entropy.

-Base62Token.checksum(dict, str);  // runs an (unsigned) CRC-32 checksum on the given string
+Base62Token.checksum(dict, str);  // generates an (unsigned) CRC-32 checksum
-                                  // (where each character is considered a single byte)
+                                  // for the given string (where each char is
+                                  // treated as a single byte).
-                                  // and returns the base62 encoded unsigned int
+                                  // Returns the Base62 encoded unsigned int.

-Base62Token.encode(dict, n, pad); // encodes a 32-bit integer (i.e. CRC-32 checksum)
+Base62Token.encode(dict, n, pad); // encode a 32-bit int (i.e. CRC-32 checksum)
-                                  // as Base62 in the given dictionary, with a default
+                                  // as Base62 in the given dictionary, with a
-                                  // pad of 6 (guarantees a full 32-bits).
+                                  // default pad of 6 (guarantees 32-bits).
 ```

 # Standard vs Secure Base62 Dictionaries